-As of 2024, Svitzer UK require all new suppliers to acknowledge the SCOC during onboarding.
+As of 2024, Svitzer Australia require all new suppliers to acknowledge the SCOC during onboarding.
 We regularly review and monitor supplier commitments during registration and contract renewals and take corrective action with non-compliant suppliers to ensure commitment.
-Where high-risk suppliers are identified, Svitzer UK completes Sustainable Procurement Assessments, in accordance with our internal guidelines.
+Where high-risk suppliers are identified, Svitzer Australia completes Sustainable Procurement Assessments, in accordance with our internal guidelines.

-Two cases were reported via our Whistleblower System in 2024 of which one was substantiated.
-We are continuing to bring awareness to the system, both internally and to our broader non-employees and agents in our value chain, where individuals can anonymously report modern slavery practices.
-This includes additional campaigns around the year to bring awareness to the Whistleblower System, such as the 'SpeakUp' campaign and by notifying workers of the availability of the Whistleblower hotline on both internal and external Svitzer UK sites.
-In addition to this, Svitzer UK is regularly assessing our human rights impacts and continue to make changes to our policies accordingly.
+We are continuing to bring awareness to our Whistleblower System, both internally and to our broader nonemployees and agents in our value chain, where individuals can anonymously report modern slavery practices.
+This includes additional campaigns around the year to bring awareness to the Whistleblower System, such as the 'SpeakUp' campaign and by notifying workers of the availability of the Whistleblower hotline on both internal and external Svitzer Australia sites.
+In addition to this, Svitzer Australia are regularly assessing our human rights impacts and continue to make changes to our policies accordingly.